 This is one of the most famous bus lines in the capital known by the “true locals”.
 The line is really busy, because it also stops at important landmarks like the Military Hospital, the National Palace of Culture, the National Stadium and Pliska hotel.

 This line is directly linking the city center with the central bus and train stations and also makes a connection with one of the biggest and most populated neighborhoods of the capital, Mladost.

 It goes to the Boyana neighborhood, where the National Museum of History is located.
 Also near it are the Boyana church, which is part of the UNESCO World Heritage list and a really beautiful waterfall (the Boyana waterfall).
 Riding to the last stop will take you in the foot of the Vitosha mountain, very close to the “Bay Krastyo” lift, which takes the four hour hike to the top of the mountain in just 20 minutes.

 It is really new, it started operating in 1998, but it has quickly become the favorite means of transportation for citizens.
-There are two lines, which are connected at the Serdica station.
+As of August 2020, there are three functioning lines.
+You can easily change from one to the other in 3 of the central stations.
 The metro also reaches Terminal 2 of Sofia Airport.
-There is a also a new line under construction.
+Extensions of the third line are currently under construction.